ronil-gwalani/Ron-Chatting/README.md

 ## Credits

-The Chatting Picker Library library was developed by [Ronil Gwalani](https://github.com/ronil-gwalani) feel free to contact in case of any query.
+The Chatting Picker Library was developed by [Ronil Gwalani](https://github.com/ronil-gwalani) feel free to contact in case of any query.